 Ask the consultant: Advice for creating a blog?
 Clark Gregor May 9, 2012 Question I’m a massage therapist with decent writing and technical skills.
 I’m considering a blog for marketing and educating clients about massage therapy.
 As a first-time blogger, what’s the best way to approach this project?
 SARAH SNIDER New Feeling Therapeutic Massage Answer: As someone who has published a blog monthly since 1999, I understand the purpose of the blog you are suggesting — assuring you and your practice remain top-of-mind when clients need massage services.
 For the marketing-oriented blogger, start with two key elements: audience and content.
 You need to know your target for a couple of reasons: how will your blog get in front of them; and what are their needs/interests (which leads to content).
 I like to “push” blog posts to a core list — literally sending them the posts.
 You could do something similar by sending a link via Twitter or Facebook, but all should take the reader to your website (or Facebook page) where you can tell the rest of your story — and book a session.
 Eventually, if you have good content — your blog may have its own traffic flow because of pass-along from your core readers.
 Engagement with your blog comes from delivering content of interest to your current and potential clients.
 While people who blog their stream of consciousness all day can create a following, they aren’t interested in selling a product or service — just promoting their big thoughts.
 This post was originally published in the Star Tribune‘s Ask the Consultant column, read the rest of the answer there.
-RelatedPlease step to the next windowHow’s Your Twitter Resume – #TwesumeThe latest and greatest in interactive marketing – Lessons learned at the MIMA SummitDoes gender and racial identity no longer matter in business?
+RelatedPlease step to the next windowHow’s Your Twitter Resume – #TwesumeThe Latest and Greatest in Interactive MarketingDoes gender and racial identity no longer matter in business?